Can dogs be autistic? A vet explains all

 How to manage canine dysfunctional behavior

-Dogs with CDB benefit from a consistent routine with regular exercise to minimise stress and anxiety.
-They may require behaviour modification training to cope with triggering stimuli, and in some cases, they may benefit from medications to address anxiety and compulsive behaviours.
+Dogs with CDB benefit from a consistent routine with regular exercise to minimize stress and anxiety.
+They may require behavior modification training to cope with triggering stimuli, and in some cases, they may benefit from medications to address anxiety and compulsive behaviors.

 When to visit your vet